 18+ w/ valid photo ID, under 18 must be accompanied by parent or guardian.
 Reserved seating is available for $375 and guarantees a seat in the reserved section.
-If necessary groups will be pair together at tables.
+(SOLD OUT) If necessary groups will be pair together at tables.
 Seating is based on time of purchase and the configuration of groups.

 The Flaming Lips Biography